UPPMAX/programming_formalisms/docs/prereqs.md

     - graphical user interface
     - available in **all platforms**

-- You may want to check https://coderefinery.github.io/installation/vscode/ as well!
+- You may want to check [VS Code installation](https://coderefinery.github.io/installation/vscode/) as well!

 - [Download](https://code.visualstudio.com/Download)
-    - Note for Mac Users: If Safari does not let you download, try Chrome or other web broswer.
+    - Note for Mac Users: If Safari does not let you download, try Chrome or other web browser.